jfcloutier/karma_agency/README.md

 ["Karma is the causality principle focusing on 1)causes, 2)actions, 3)effects, where it is the mind's phenomena that guide the actions that the actor performs.
 Buddhism trains the actor's actions for continued and uncontrived virtuous outcomes aimed at reducing suffering."](https://en.wikipedia.org/wiki/Causality#Buddhist_philosophy)

+`Karma` implements the "evolving smarts" of a GM.
+It infers:
+ * the GM's perceptions from predictions sent and prediction errors received
+ * the GM's beliefs from its current perceptions
+ * the prediction errors the GMs produces from received predictions and current beliefs
+ * the predictions a GM makes from the latest beliefs and actions taken
+ * actions to take to achieve a current goal belief or test a current opinion belief

-`Karma` implements an adapted [Apperception Engine](https://arxiv.org/pdf/1910.02227.pdf) which, given past beliefs and actions, generates and updates a logic program (aka a `predictor`) that infers the actions a GM should take to alter or maintain its beliefs across rounds.
+`Karma` implements an adapted [Apperception Engine](https://arxiv.org/pdf/1910.02227.pdf) which, given past beliefs and actions, generates and updates a logic program (aka a `predictor`) that infers the actions a GM should take to alter or test its beliefs across rounds.

 The predictor logic program embodies a cause-effect model.
 It is fit if, given past and current beliefs and actions, it